yagutaro/dsc-python-section-intro-hbs-ds-060120/README.md

 # Introduction

 ## Introduction
-This lesson summarizes the topics we'll be covering in section 02 and why they'll be important to you as a Data Scientist.
+This lesson summarizes the topics we'll be covering in this section, and why they'll be important to you as a Data Scientist.

 ## Objectives
 You will be able to: